amandashlim/comp0034-cw1-g-group-6/app/markdown_files/visualisation_3.md

 The line chart allows users to see the fluctuation of the incidents of a crimes over months, which could allow them to observe a pattern seasonally.

 Once again, we included the option to select filters on the left-hand side of the dashboard, where users are able to specify which crime they are interested in gaining insights on.
-This aspect provides our webapp users with the option to personalise their searches with what they are interested in.
+This aspect provides our webapp users with the option to personalise their crime searches.

 ### *2. Evaluating the design*